mnadareski/RomVaultX/README.md

 - CHDs are inside of zipfiles because unzipped files are not supported on the virtual drive
 - SuperDATs don't produce nested folders
-- 7zip cannot open the virtual zips at all, either directly or from the file manager.
-WinRAR cannot open the files directly but can from the file manager.
-Teracopy has issues copying files from the virtual drive.
-However, built-in Windows extract, open archive, and copy all work as it should.
-Emulators are hit and miss with this, depending on their methods
 - Virtual drive size is not shown properly.
 This is deliberate because the original code *did* show it properly, but caused a memory leak which could easily exceed 32GB of RAM used for a moderately big database

+### Virtual Zip Statuses

+- 7Zip cannot open the virtual zips at all, either directly or from the file manager
+- IzArc cannot open the virtual zips at all, either directly or from the file manager
+- PeaZip cannot open the virtual zips at all, either directly or from the file manager.
+Possibly even has issues navigating the virtual drive
+- StuffIt Expander for Windows extracts files correctly with no issues but doesn't open them directly
+- WinRAR cannot open the files directly but can from the file manager
+- Teracopy has issues copying files from the virtual drive
+- Built-in Windows extract, open archive, and copy all work as it should
+- Emulators are hit and miss with this, depending on their methods.
+Tested are mGBA, MAME, and RetroArch.

 ## Current TODO (branch only):